-Add a graduate credential to your professional competencies to open new doors of practice and influence.
+Add a graduate credential to your professional portfolio to open new doors of practice and influence.

 Upon graduation, you meet the requirements to apply to register with the British Columbia College of Social Workers (RSW).

-Based on the BC Labour Market Scenario Model 2010-2020, the BC Ministry of Jobs, Tourism and Innovation identifies social work as a high opportunity occupation with excellent projected employment rate.
+The British Columbia 2025 Labour Market Outlook identifies social work as a high opportunity occupation with excellent projected employment rate.

-When registered, social workers who have completed a master's degree are equipped for clinical practice in mental health and may become counselors or therapists.
-Or they may choose to work as administrators, teachers, case managers, and program developers in mental health or social services organizations.
-They may also conduct research or act as policy makers for social and government agencies.
+When registered, social workers who have completed a master's degree find increased opportunities to move into leadership roles in the field.
+They may work as administrators, teachers, case managers, or program developers in human services.
+They may also conduct research or work in the area of policy development for social or government agencies.

 In fact, many graduates of the Master of Social Work program have done exactly that, and now work in leadership positions, private practice, or teaching positions in the local and surrounding communities.